moorepants/eme185/content/pages/presentations.rst

 Critical Design Reviews will be held on Monday, Tuesday, and Wednesday June 6th, 7th, and 8th.
 Your team will be scheduled for a 30 minute critical design review during finals week of spring quarter.
-The first 15 minutes will be for your presentation.
+The first 5 minutes will be to setup for the presentation while the reviewers grade.
+Then the next 15 minutes will be for your presentation.
 This will be followed by 10 minutes for the review questions and discussion.

+The primary purpose of this review is for your team to justify that your design solves your sponsors needs through technical details, analysis, and testing.
+We are not necessarily concerned with the path to the final design (i.e., initial concepts, etc.) but what the final design is and why you feel confident it solves the sponsor's needs.
+Additionally, the intent of critical design review is to insure that the proper methods are being used in analyses and that the design is valid and valuable, i.e. it meets specifications, it can be manufactured, etc. The content should mirror the main content of the final design report.

+Your teaching assistant, the primary instructor, your sponsor, and other potential guests will be present.
+The presentation should be geared toward and "engineering management" audience.

 **You will need to submit your presentation materials as a PDF to Smartsite by midnight Wednesday, June 8th.**

-Your team will be scheduled for a 30 minute critical design review during the eighth week of the winter quarter.
-The first 15 minutes will be for your presentation.
-This will be followed by 10 minutes for the review questions and discussion.
-The primary purpose of this review is for your team to justify your concept selection and design decisions through technical details and analysis.
-We are not concerned with the path to the final design (i.e., initial concepts, etc.) but what the final concept is and why you feel confident it will work.
-The intent of critical design reviews is to insure that the proper methods are being used in analyses and that the design is valid and valuable, i.e. it meets specifications, it can be manufactured, etc. Both your teaching assistant and the primary instructor will be present along with other potential reviewers.
-The presentation should be geared toward and "engineering management" audience.

-Suggestions of what to include:

-- A technical description of the need you are trying to solve.
-- The primary specs and metrics your solution must meet.
-- A detailed technical description of your selected concept and solution.
-- Justification for your concept solution in terms of meeting the engineering specifications.
-- Theoretical or experimental proof that your selected concept and preliminary design is very likely to succeed.
-- Any relevant technical preliminary design details.
-- A schedule and financial plan to execute your design.